freeradical13/freeradical13.github.io/index.md

 # Chemistry

 A [molecule][] is a set of two or more atoms held together by a [chemical bond][].
-Protons are attracted to electrons, whereas electrons are repulsed to other electrons, and protons are repulsed to other protons.

-An [electrovalent bond][] occurs when oppositely charged ions attract each other (usually when electrons transfer from one atom to the other, causing ionization, and thus attraction).

 A [covalent bond][] occurs when two atoms share one or more electrons (the electron-electron and proton-proton repulsion is offset by the attraction between the two atoms' protons and electrons).

+An [ionic bond][] occurs when oppositely charged ions attract each other (usually when electrons transfer from one atom to the other, causing ionization, and thus attraction).

 An [organic compound][] is a molecule that has carbon.